elianalopez/Data-Structures-and-Algorithms-Notes-with-Python/README.md

 * A data structure is a format for accessing, storing, organizing, or structuring data.

-Overall it is a technique of how data can inter-relate to each other logically or mathematically.
+Overall it is a technique of how data can inter-relate to each other logically or mathematically, or in layman's terms *how it does it.*

 **The Connection between Data Structures and Abstract Data Types:**
 **ADT gives us the blue print while a data structure tells us how to implement it**